tstaros23/do-goodr-be/README.md

 ### Endpoints ###
 *Notes:*

-*- The application is fully deployed and can be accessed using `https://do-goodr-be.herokuapp.com` as the base URL, in addition to the locally-hosted option described above.
+*The application is fully deployed and can be accessed using `https://do-goodr-be.herokuapp.com` as the base URL, in addition to the locally-hosted option described above.
 In addition, this document describes endpoints that are not currently being consumed by the Do Goodr front-end application, to allow for future growth.*

-*- Dynamic segments of the URI are show is a preceeding colon, as `/:dynamic_segment`.
+*Dynamic segments of the URI are show is a preceeding colon, as `/:dynamic_segment`.
 These would need to be replaced with the appropriate corresponding segment, typically an event or organization id, such as `/1`.
-For visual clarity, query params are show detached from the URI and without supplying the values, but should be enchained with URL/URI, with values defined, as shown in this example: `https://do-goodr-be.herokuapp.com/api/v1/search?zip=80214&distance=10`.*
+For visual clarity, query params are show detached from the URI and without supplying the values, but should be enchained with URL/URI, with values defined, as shown in this example: `https://do-goodr-be.herokuapp.com/api/v1/search?zip=80214&distance=10`.
+Any date/time params should be supplied as `YYYY-MM-DD HH:MM`*

-*- Categories for events are defined as `enum category: {"Nursing Home" => 0, "Grounds Cleanup" => 1, "Animal Care" => 2, "Campaigning" => 3, "Food Service" => 4, "Youth Mentorship" => 5, "Community Development" => 6, "Healthcare" => 7, "Other" => 8}`.
+*Categories for events are defined as `enum category: {"Nursing Home" => 0, "Grounds Cleanup" => 1, "Animal Care" => 2, "Campaigning" => 3, "Food Service" => 4, "Youth Mentorship" => 5, "Community Development" => 6, "Healthcare" => 7, "Other" => 8}`.
 Either the string or the integer may be used when referring to categories.*

 **Events**